ybrs/Rhombus/README.md

 (3) Build your keyspace definition object from the JSON document

-    //Build our keyspace definition object
     String json = TestHelpers.readFileToString(this.getClass(), "CKeyspaceTestData.js");
     CKeyspaceDefinition definition = CKeyspaceDefinition.fromJsonString(json);

 (4) If your making a new keyspace, build it

-    //Rebuild the keyspace and get the object mapper cm.buildKeyspace(definition, true);
+    cm.buildKeyspace(definition, true);

 (5) Set default keyspace and build the object mapper